Opinion | What if the former CDC director is right about the Wuhan labs?

 This work must begin even before the investigation into the pandemic’s origins is complete, Ebright argued, for a simple reason.
 The world’s current plan to respond to the pandemic entails a huge expansion of precisely this type of research.
 The $200 million program meant to “predict” virus outbreaks is set to grow into a $1.2 billion Global Virome Project, which has the stated goal of discovering 500,000 new viruses capable of transmission to people.

-“The plan is, having failed to predict and having possibly triggered the current pandemic, to increase the scale six times,” Ebright said.
+“The plan is, having failed to predict and preempt and having possibly triggered the current pandemic, to increase the scale six times,” Ebright said.

 Even before the pandemic, many scientists argued that hunting viruses in the wild has marginal scientific value, and that the money spent on prediction would be better used for monitoring and screening in the places outbreaks are likely.
 But most scientists involved in virus research are beholden to the current system and therefore silent or defensive, Ebright said.